daliwa13/Pokedex/README.md

 # Pokedex
 Pokedex is a simple JS web app that fetches data from public API pokeapi.co, displays them on a webpage and allows to get more information about each pokemon by opening a modal with details after clicking on name of a pokemon.
+It is also possible to filter the pokemons in repository by their names.
+For that fill out the search form in the navigation pane.

 ## Tech Stack
 - HTML 5